-Throughout this article I've pressed the idea that pastor-theologians should be characterized by a strong work ethic and undistracted focus on his labors.
-I would be remiss, however, if I left you with the impression that a pastortheologian who exalts Christ is someone who only does theology.
-A pastortheologian is a well-rounded shepherd who fulfills all his responsibilities domestic and ecclesial.
-Cultivating a happy, Godward home life, caring reasonably for your health, participating in life-giving recreational activities that refresh and prepare you to re-enter your labors, engaging with neighbors and the greater community, reading non-theological books, appropriating God's good gifts of food, friendship, and wholesome entertainment are all aspects of a well-rounded pastor-theologian.69
+Throughout this article I've pressed the idea that the pastor-theologian should be characterized by a strong work ethic and undistracted focus on his labors.
+I would be remiss, however, if I left you with the impression that a pastor-theologian who exalts Christ is someone who only does theology.
+A pastor-theologian is a well-rounded shepherd who fulfills all his responsibilities-domestic and ecclesial.
+Cultivating a happy, Godward home life, caring reasonably for your health, participating in life-giving recreational activities that refresh and prepare you to re-enter your labors, engaging with neighbors and the greater community, reading non-theological books, appropriating God's good gifts of food, friendship, and wholesome entertainment are all aspects of a well-rounded pastor-theologian.